 On March 12, 2002, the special committee met with its financial advisors and legal counsel for the purpose of evaluating the March Proposal.
 At this meeting, Houlihan Lokey provided its preliminary assessment of the value of D&B and the March Proposal and discussed with the special committee whether the March Proposal was sufficient to pursue further at this time.
 Houlihan Lokey also described the methodologies used by it in making its preliminary assessments of the values of D&B and the March Proposal and the methodologies it would use in determining whether the March Proposal was fair to D&B and its unaffiliated shareholders from a financial point of view.
-In this regard, Houlihan Lokey discussed (i) a discounted cash flow analysis, (ii) an analysis of historic trading prices, volume and other publicly available data regarding D&B and other companies that Houlihan Lokey deemed comparable to D&B and (iii) an analysis of comparable transactions.
-Houlihan Lokey advised the special committee that, in its view, the March Proposal may be worth further discussions and negotiations with the prospective buyer, but that, based on its preliminary assessment of the proposal's value, Houlihan Lokey would not be able to render a fairness opinion in respect of the March Proposal should it be requested to do so.
-Houlihan Lokey did not circulate written presentation materials to the members of the special committee in connection with these discussions.
+In this regard, Houlihan Lokey described (i) a discounted cash flow analysis, (ii) an analysis of historic trading prices, volume and other publicly available data regarding D&B and other companies that Houlihan Lokey deemed comparable to D&B and (iii) an analysis of comparable transactions and control premiums, and explained to the special committee how each methodology provided an indication of D&B's value.
+Houlihan Lokey informed the special committee that initial indications of value resulting from Houlihan Lokey's utilization of the foregoing methodologies yielded a preliminary assessment of the value of D&B that was higher than the March Proposal.
+Houlihan Lokey advised the special committee that, in its view, the March Proposal may be worth further discussions and negotiations with the prospective buyer, but that, based on its preliminary assessment of D&B's value and the proposal's value, Houlihan Lokey would not be able to render a fairness opinion in respect of the March Proposal should it be requested to do so.
 After discussion among the members of the special committee and with its financial and legal advisors, the special committee determined that the price range reflected in the March Proposal was inadequate, and that the terms and conditions of the proposal generally were not in the best interests of D&B's shareholders.
 Accordingly, the special committee unanimously voted to reject the March Proposal.
 Mr. Levy communicated the special committee's decision to a representative of the prospective buyer following the meeting and indicated that the special committee would be willing to consider a revised proposal at a higher price should the prospective buyer wish to submit one.
 In the weeks following the March 12 meeting, representatives of the special committee and D&B had informal discussions with the prospective buyer about possible alternative transactions or investments in D&B. However, these discussions terminated as of late March 2002, without a revised acquisition or investment proposal being formally submitted by the prospective buyer.